jkennedy559/jkennedy559.github.io/_posts/2020-04-16-LogRegTitanic.md

 ![png](/images/learning_curve.png)

-Finally let's have a look at how the model compares to an implemention with Sklearn.
+Finally let's have a look at how the model compares to an implementation with Sklearn.
 The results are roughly the same, if you run gradient descent 100,000 times the alignment is 100% but that's overkill so I'm giving myself a pass.

 ```python